 Complexity of Computing Needs

-Some software and applications require local installation in order to function properly as they are not ‘cloud friendly’.
-Attempting to operate such software remotely can cause them to malfunction or operate at significantly reduced efficiency.
+Some software and applications require local installation in order to function properly as they are not ‘cloud-friendly’.
+Attempting to operate such software remotely can cause them to a malfunction or operate at significantly reduced efficiency.
 This situation can prove disastrous for considered business-critical software and applications.